 - Depth: 7.0 – 8.8mm

-The one exception is the Asus ROG Phone series, including the recently released ROG Phone 3.
+The one exception is the Asus ROG Phone series.
 This is because Asus has positioned the USB-C port to the side of the phone, which doesn’t line up with the central port on either the regular Razer Kishi or Kishi Xbox model.

 What do you think of the Razer Kishi Xbox edition?